The bias of cosmic voids in the presence of massive neutrinos

 Due to the fact that the process of finding voids is computationally expensive, we sub-sample the CDM particles to around $0.163 \%$ of the original particle number when finding voids in the distribution of CDM.
-This degree of sub-sampling is not chosen at random, but it results in the same tracer density as the one we fix for halos. \AP{It also guarantees our CDM- and halo-defined voids to have similar ranges in size}.
+This degree of sub-sampling is not chosen at random, but it results in the same tracer density as the one we fix for halos. \AP{It also guarantees our CDM- and halo-defined voids to have similar ranges in size} \REF{and eliminates possible differences that are merely due to Poisson noise in the tracer distribution, which is difficult to model or disentangle from other effects (see~\cite{vandeWeygaert2009} for an extensive study of tessellation based density and velocity field estimates)}.
 From here on, the voids we identify in the distribution of halos will be referred to as halo voids, whereas the voids found in the CDM distribution will be referred to as CDM voids.
 We do not attempt to identify voids in the total matter distribution (including neutrinos) here, as this adds a further complication to the void finding.
 However, voids in the 3D matter distribution are not directly accessible to observations anyway, so we only study CDM voids as a reference case to guide our physical intuition.